 Thanks to its tropical climate, Tenerife is one of the few places belonging to Europe where you can enjoy warm weather regardless the season of the year.

 In addition, the cost of living in Tenerife appears to be lower than in many touristic places in Spain, being therefore an excellent opportunity to relax and enjoy a laid back life without financial worries.

 Who Invests In Tenerife?

-According to a report by Lupain Properties, a Los Cristianos property agent, British, Belgian and Italian are among the biggest investors.
+According to a report, British, Belgian and Italian are among the biggest investors.
 Back in the time when Russia had a booming economy, there were also many Russian buyers who opened restaurants and hospitality businesses aimed at catering for the Russian community.

 How much does a property in Tenerife cost?

 As happens across the whole Spain, the price of real etate properties is also increasing in Tenerife.